tilburgsciencehub/docker-demo/README.md

-# Docker demo for Empirical Research Projects
+# Reproducible Docker Workflow for Empirical Research Projects

-This is an example repository for the docker tutorial for empirical research using R and Python, available at https://tilburgsciencehub.com/use/docker.
+This is an example repository for the reproducible docker workflow tutorial, available at [Tilburg Science Hub](https://tilburgsciencehub.com/use/docker).

 ## Running instructions